OverGravy/FastlaneFury/README.md

 # Actual Feature

 - User thread  handle input part and grafics thread handle the screen refresh.
-- There are mosre than 150 different car bitmap preloaded.
+- There are mosre than 150 different car bitmap preloaded and scaled.
 - Car spwan over user command.
 - Car distance is implemented using a sensor.
 - User is able to select a car and see some information about it and thread itseaf
 - Is possible to pause the game.
 - Is possible to see lot of information about the car and the thread by clicking over a car.
-- When cliccking over a car the fowv is realistic on what car see.
+- When cliccking over a car the fov is realistic on what car see.
 - Is NOW possible to pause all the car by leaving Graphics thread and User thread running.
 - Car handle better with a NEW system to keep track of multiple direction
 - Car Statistics such as MaxSpeed or MaxAcceleration are now loaded from an extern file giving mach variability to car behaviour.